tjhickey724/MSET/README.md

 ```
 then open several browser windows (on one or more machines) to the page http://localhost:4000/mset2 and you can test the Collaborative Editor.

-We have a new experimental Canvas-based editor using DDLL which you can access via http://HOSTSITE:4000/collabed  Visit this page with multiple browsers on localhost and you will be able to all edit a single document.
-We are working on expanding this to include the ability to create multiple editing sessiona and invite others to join in editing these documents.
-This is all on the collabed branch.

 # class CollabEd
 ### -- Colloboratively Editable Textareas with local editing and provably correct convergence
 This provides the client side code needed to collaboratively edit a textarea.
 It requires a simple server that will broadcast operations to all clients and which will assign a unique userid to each client who joins the editing session.